What do otolaryngologists do?

 6) Neck dissection

-A major form of surgery performed under general anesthetic in order to remove cancerous lymph nodes from the neck.
-The extent of the surgery depends on how far the cancer has spread.
-Radical neck dissection requires the removal of all tissue from the jawbone to the collarbone on the side of the neck, along with the muscles, nerves, salivary glands and major blood vessels from this area.26
+Radical neck dissection requires the removal of all tissue from the jawbone to the collarbone on the side of the neck, along with the muscles, nerves, salivary glands, and major blood vessels from this area.

-Surgery to correct a deviated septum or to allow greater access to the nose for the removal of nasal polyps.
-The procedure can be performed under local or general anesthetic and involves the otolaryngologist separating the nasal passage lining from underlying cartilage, then straightening the bent cartilage as required.27
+This is surgery to correct a deviated septum or to allow greater nasal access nose for the removal of polyps.
+The procedure can take place under local or general anesthetic and involves the otolaryngologist separating the lining of the nasal passage from underlying cartilage.

 8) Surgery for snoring or obstructive sleep apnea (OSA)

 Otolaryngologists have a number of surgical solutions for snoring and OSA.
-Excess soft palate tissue can be removed to open up the airway, or thermal ablation can be used to reduce tissue bulk.
-The palate can be made stiffer to reduce vibration, through injections or by inserting stiffening rods.28
+They can remove excess soft palate tissue to open up the airway, such as with radiofrequency thermal ablation to reduce tissue bulk.

 9) Thyroid Surgery

-Otolaryngologists can remove all or part of the thyroid gland - located just below the larynx - if required due to thyroid cancer, suspicious lumps, obstruction of the windpipe or esophagus, or hyperthyroidism.29
+The thyroid sits just below the larynx.
+Otolaryngologists can remove all or part or all of the thyroid gland in cases of thyroid cancer, suspicious lumps, obstruction of the windpipe or esophagus, or hyperthyroidism.

-A procedure to create an opening through the neck into the windpipe, through which a tube can be placed to provide an airway or remove secretions from the lungs.
-Tracheostomy may be required for several reasons, including cancer of the neck and paralysis of muscles used for swallowing.32
+This is a procedure to create an opening through the neck into the windpipe.
+The otolaryngologist can insert a tube into this opening to provide an airway or remove secretions from the lungs.

-12) Tympanoplastythe repair of any defect in the eardrum (tympanic membrane) with a graft.
-Tympanoplasty serves to close perforations, improve hearing and eradicate disease from the middle ear.
-The procedure can be performed in an outpatient setting.33
+This type of surgery can repair any defect in the eardrum with a graft or address middle-ear bone disease.
+Tympanoplasty serves to close perforations, improve hearing, and eradicate disease from the middle ear.